 6. Demonstrate self-direction and originality in tackling and solving problems, and act autonomously in planning and implementing tasks at a professional or equivalent level

-You will need a good honours degree (2:2 or above) in a dance related subject or relevant subject area and/or 5 years professional experience.
+You will need a good honours degree in a dance related subject or relevant subject area and/or 5 years professional dance experience.

 Applicants from overseas should also have a good standard of written and spoken English (normally IELTS 6.5 or equivalent).